 Existing patients of asthma might also consider Bioresonance therapy as a form of treatment for their lifelong condition.
 As a matter of fact, health professionals who have implemented Bioresonance therapy to their patients have recorded a high success rate in treating asthmatic conditions.
 Fully utilizing the functionality of the BICOM device as the primary mode of therapy, its application can be customized to suit each patient’s condition.

 In general, noticeable antispasmodic relief and easement can be seen in patients suffering from acute asthma condition.
 Applying treatment in-between attacks is also beneficial as it helps to release toxins and harmonizes.
 However, patients should be made aware that using Bioresonance therapy to treat asthma should be supplemented by a secondary treatment method.
 A successful implementation of treatment strategies will ensure that patients are able to resume their normal way of life, with minimal influence from their asthmatic condition.
-As Bioresonance therapy continue to be explored by the health community, it is only a matter of time before this revolutionary treatment option become a prominent choice for asthma patients.
+As Bioresonance therapy continues to be explored by the health community, it is only a matter of time before this revolutionary treatment option becomes a prominent choice for asthma patients.

 A professional diagnosis of an asthmatic condition can prove to be a traumatic experience.
 Not only is there a lack of a permanent cure, patients have to incorporate various measures into their lives to cope with this persistent condition.
 While the most popular choice of asthma management comes in the form of a bronchodilator, an unconventional treatment option is offered through Bioresonance therapy.
 Unlike other treatment alternatives, it is recommended that this therapeutic option is supplemented by other forms of treatment.
 While it is still being explored as a viable alternative to treat asthma, success stories originating from satisfied patients are already widespread within the health community.
 It is expected that Bioresonance therapy will become one of the most trusted remedies that can help to effectively manage asthma conditions.